seetharamadurbha/pwhashws/README.md

 ## Java notes
    Java sources can be found in the 'java' folder.
 Following instructions apply to that directory.
    Change to java directory.

    `cd java`

 ### Compile
    The Java source can be compiled using maven.
-To compile the sources, run the following command `mvn clean compile`
+To compile the sources, run the following command

+   `mvn clean compile`

 ### Test
    This implementation comes with comprehensive JUnit test cases.
-You can run them by the following command `mvn test`
+You can run them by the following command

+   `mvn test`

 ### Running the web service
    You can run the web services using the following command

-   `java -Djava.util.logging.config.file=logging.properties -classpath ./target/classes com.durbha.jc.pwhasher.Main -port 1234 -ipAddress localhost'
+   `java -Djava.util.logging.config.file=logging.properties -classpath ./target/classes com.durbha.jc.pwhasher.Main -port 1234 -ipAddress localhost`

    You should see a successful server startup with the following output on the command line.
    `Listening for transport dt_socket at address: 1234